lannonbr/product-age/README.md

 - Install dependencies: `npm install`
 - Run the app: `npm run dev` or `npm run prod`

-This is a Roosevelt app.
-See the [docs](https://github.com/rooseveltframework/roosevelt#available-npm-scripts) for more information about configuring and running the app.
+This is a Fastify app.
+See the [docs](https://www.fastify.io/docs/latest/) for more information about configuring and running the app.